gitsindonesia/ui-component/docs/tools/cli.md

 ![](/create-morpheme-app.png)

-`create-gits-app` is an interactive CLI to kickstart your Vue.js project with Vue/Nuxt and Morpheme UI.
+`create-morpheme-app` is an interactive CLI to kickstart your Vue.js project with Vue/Nuxt and Morpheme UI.
 It includes four options to get you started with Morpheme UI:

 - **Nuxt Minimal**: A new minimal starter for Nuxt with Tailwind CSS and Morpheme UI.
 - **Nuxt Starter**: A full-featured Nuxt starter that includes everything you need to make a modern web application with Nuxt, Tailwind CSS, and Morpheme UI.